Austinbyrne46/22582053-Fin_metrics-/README.md

 msci <- readRDS("C:/Users/austi/OneDrive/Desktop/Masters/Financial Econometrics/22582053 (Fin_metrics)/data/msci.rds")  %>% filter(Name %in% c("MSCI_ACWI", "MSCI_USA", "MSCI_RE", "MSCI_Jap"))
 ```

-# Data preperation: Lets convert the price data to monthly returns data
+## Data preperation: Lets convert the price data to monthly returns data

 In this section I do some data perpetration.
 I take the original data of
 the MAA and msci and create a new column called Monthly_returns, which
 calculates the monthly returns from the daily data.
 I also filter for
-post 2010 and ensure that at least three years a data is available. \##
+post 2010 and ensure that at least three years a data is available.

-MAA monthly returns
+### MAA monthly returns

+Monthly returns for MAA are calculated after some fun wrangling.

 ``` r
 # Adding Year and Month columns without disturbing the original data